cynic-net/ckssh/README.md

 ==============================================

-Forwarding of authentication agent connections over ssh is very convenient, but also dangerous on hosts where others do or may have root access.
+Forwarding of authentication agent connections over ssh is very convenient, but also dangerous when forwarding to hosts where others do or may have root access.
 Anybody who can gain access to the Unix domain socket on which the local sshd is listening can send authentication requsts to your agent and thus effectively has use of all the keys in your agent.

 One way of mitigating this problem is to ask the agent to confirm all requests for signatures from particular keys (e.g., by using the `-c` option on `ssh-add(1)`).
-However, this is sometimes inconvenient, and not all agents support this.
+However this is not only inconvenient, but not all agents support this.

 Ckssh helps mitigate the problem by allowing you to easily use separate keys stored in separate agents for connections to different hosts.
-A typical use case would be to set up a separate key for work so that a compromised work server (or malicious admin) would gain access only to hosts accessible via that key, and not personal hosts. or those belonging to other companies.
+A typical use case would be to set up a separate key and agent for work so that a compromised work server (or malicious admin) would gain access only to hosts accessible via that key, and not personal hosts or those belonging to other companies.

 Configuration File